ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **on**: (`_event`, `_listener`) => `void`

+Register event listener (no-op)

-Mocks `process.on` event listener registration.
+Mocks `process.on` event listener registration

+In Node.js, this registers listeners for process events like 'exit', 'uncaughtException', 'SIGINT', etc. In the browser, these events don't exist, so this is a no-op.

 #### Parameters